Iowa and National Evangelical Leaders Send Letter to Presidential Candidates Regarding Immigrants

 Des Moines Register Digital Ad Boosts Effort

-DES MOINES, JANUARY 27, 2016 — In a letter today, evangelical leaders across Iowa are sending a message to presidential candidates to encourage a compassionate response to immigrants and refugees, as guided by Scripture.
+DES MOINES— In a letter today, evangelical leaders across Iowa are sending a message to presidential candidates to encourage a compassionate response to immigrants and refugees, as guided by Scripture.

 Joined by five national evangelical leaders, the 32 Iowa signatories seek a biblical approach regarding immigrants and immigration.
 The letter is also featured in a digital ad buy: a takeover of the Des Moines Register’s Caucuses page.